facebookresearch/dynabench/docs/owners.md

     * `conf`: Data for this type is stored as a float between 0 and 1.
 It typically represents the confidence of a model about its answer.
 This annotation object cannot be used in the `input`.

 ## Frequently Asked Questions

+### Can I add a new annotation component?

+Yes!
+Submit a PR, and reach out to us if you need help.
+We've tried to make adding a new annotation component as easy as possible.
+You need to provide a frontend definition for your custom component [here](https://github.com/facebookresearch/dynabench/blob/main/frontends/web/src/common/Annotation/AnnotationComponent.js) and a syntax-checker for it [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L202) (to ensure that the backend rejects improperly formatted data)

+### Can I add a new metric?

+Yes!
+Submit a PR, and reach out to us if you need help.
+You'll need to add your metric [here](https://github.com/facebookresearch/dynabench/tree/main/evaluation/metrics) and make a syntax checker for it's annotation_config_json specs [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L127)

+### Can I add a new model-wrong-metric?

+Yes!
+Submit a PR, and reach out to us if you need help.
+You'll need to add your metric [here](https://github.com/facebookresearch/dynabench/blob/main/api/models/task.py#L32) along with a syntax checker for it's annotation_config_json specs.

+### Can I add a new aggregation metric?

+Yes!
+But this might take a while.
+We have not yet modularized aggregation metrics.

 ### Why does my task not show up on the front page?